 Service station restaurant supervisor

-5. The wages of a restaurant supervisor working at a service station and of the responsible attendant required under the Alcohol Act and designated by the employer shall be determined according to the wage annex.
+5. The wages of a restaurant supervisor working at a service station and of the representative of the licensee as required under the Alcohol Act and designated by the employer shall be determined according to the wage annex.